zupit-it/pipeline-templates/docs/GROUPED_STEP_WORKFLOWS.md

 - CYPRESS_IMAGE: The Cypress Docker image to run all tests.
 - COVERAGE_ARTIFACT_NAME: The artifact's name for the *lcov.info* file.

-In addition, it is possible to specify these optional inputs:
+In addition, it is possible to specify this optional input:
 - BROWSER: Which browser the cypress should use to run the tests.
 By default, it is **Chrome**.

 This is an example to show how data should be formatted.